Sarah Foot: Personal life

-In 1986, Foot married Geoff Schrecker: they divorced in 1999.
+In 1986, Foot married Geoffrey Schrecker; they divorced in 1999.
 Together they had one son.

-In 2002, she married Michael Bentley, Emeritus Professor of Modern History at the University of St Andrews.
+In 2002, she married Michael Bentley, Emeritus Professor of Modern History at the University of St Andrews and Senior Research Fellow and Stipendiary Lecturer in History at St Hugh's College, Oxford.

 Honours

 In 2001, Foot was elected a Fellow of the Royal Historical Society (FRHistS).
 On 14 June 2001, she was elected a Fellow of the Society of Antiquaries (FSA).
 She served as president of the Ecclesiastical History Society from 2011 to 2012.